p3r7/blog/_posts/2020-01-19-painless-emacs-shell-commands.md

 (defun my/uname-local ()
   (interactive)
-  (message "Launching \"uname -a\" locally") (prf-shell-command-to-string "uname -a"
+  (message "Launching \"uname -a\" locally") (friendly-shell-command-to-string "uname -a"
                                     :path "~"
                                     :interpreter "fish"))
 ```

-The code for `prf-shell-command-to-string` can be found in package [friendly-shell-command](https://github.com/p3r7/friendly-shell).
+The code for `friendly-shell-command-to-string` can be found in package [friendly-shell-command](https://github.com/p3r7/friendly-shell).

 ## Notes